Skip to main content

 The MG4’s excellent efficiency makes it one of the cheapest EVs to run — just £194/year on an off-peak tariff.

-Switching to an off-peak EV tariff is the easiest way to cut running costs.
-See our interactive savings calculator or UK EV Charging Cost Index.
+Switching to an off-peak EV tariff is the biggest single lever on MG4 running costs.
+The interactive savings calculator works the number for your mileage, and the UK EV Charging Cost Index breaks down per-mile costs across every UK tariff.

 Best Home Chargers for MG4 / MG ZS EV

-Every charger on our comparison page works perfectly with MG vehicles.
-Here are our top picks:
+Every charger on our comparison page pairs cleanly with MG vehicles.
+Our picks below.

 Best Value: Easee One (£405)